AloisSeckar/WBSC-Scoring/README.md

 This software is distributed under [http://unlicense.org/](UNLICENSE) (free to use without any terms).

 ## TO-DO list (to be implemented in next few releases)
-- Actions from updated version of WBSC scoring manual - e.g. new shorthands for out-by-rules
+- Actions from updated version of WBSC scoring manual
 - More input validations
 - Deeper refactoring after switching to Nuxt 3
 - Bug-fixing and output corrections